-123 OECD(2016) "Big data: Bringing competition policy to the digital era" p.10, report by the European Commission "Competition Policy for the digital era" (2019) pp. 31, 36 market for various products/services, e.g. not only when certain products/services provided by the firm are used by many users but also when multiple products/services are provided by the firm in a vertically integrated/conglomerate manner $\frac{124}{125}$.
+123 OECD(2016) "Big data: Bringing competition policy to the digital era" p.10, report by the European Commission "Competition Policy for the digital era" (2019) pp. 31, 36 and can work more strongly when a firm collects relevant data from the market for various products/services, e.g. not only when certain products/services provided by the firm are used by many users but also when multiple products/services are provided by the firm in a vertically integrated/conglomerate manner124 [125].

 A characteristic of this feedback loop is that after an enterprise reaches a certain scale (critical mass), data collection tends to improve continuously and incrementally.
 This not only creates a barrier for rivals entering or expanding their market, but can also sway the market toward a specific operator, which makes it easier for monopolies or oligopolies to form.
 In the same way as the network effects 126 of multi-sided markets, when this characteristic arises it is vital to ensure that a business has a certain scale and user base compared to its market rivals.
 In contrast, the market can actually sway in favor of rivals if they grow to a certain scale and user base, resulting in enterprises with the current leading market power to quickly lose their top position.
-As such, it has been noted that the characteristics of this feedback loop or network effect can force enterprises with the current market power to develop strong incentives to conduct anticompetitive market practices 127.
-Examples of behavior that is of concern include enterprises with current market power taking action that prevents rivals from acquiring a sufficient number of users required for continuously and incrementally improving data collection 128, or taking over rivals that are likely to acquire a
+As such, it has been noted that the characteristics of this feedback loop or network effect can force enterprises with the current market power to develop strong incentives to conduct anticompetitive market practices127.
+Examples of behavior that is of concern include enterprises with current market power taking action that prevents rivals from acquiring a sufficient number of users required for continuously and incrementally improving data collection^[128], or taking over rivals that are likely to acquire a